 These Are the Benefits of an iPad

 There are many benefits of iPad.
 If you read, watch or listen to stuff, iPad gives you the best experience because of decent screen and battery life comparing to a smartphone.
 You can research things via the Internet and check your email too.
 If you’re a kid, you can also download games/apps from the App Store or see videos.
 Adults prefer to look at the news and other things.
 It is so much more portable than a laptop as well.
-With external keyboard you can type longer texts, with stylus you can draw and sketch.
+With external keyboard you can type longer texts, with Apple Pencil you can draw and sketch.
 The apps for iPads are optimized for touch, and that actually makes interfaces simpler.

 See also: Three ways the iPad beats the Laptop